tyson-swetnam/emsi/README.md

 ### /javascripts

 The JavaScript code used within [Earth Engine Code UI](https://code.earthengine.google.com/) for the intial time series point extractions, cloud-free NDVI calculations, and EMSI calculations within GEE.
+The [EMSI utils code repo could be found here](https://code.earthengine.google.com/?accept_repo=users/samapriya/emsi-utils) once added it should appear in your reader repositories.
+This contains code to generate a multiband EMSI product and to then generate a video from the multiband imagery.

 You can also clone the repo scripts for Earth Engine directly by running: